oasysgames/oasys-docs/docs/hub-validator/1-operate-validator/upgrade-migrate.md

 By following these steps, you should be able to successfully resync your node.

-## Migrating Validator to new Server
+## Migrating Validator to New Server
 Follow these steps to migrate the validator node to a new server:

 ### 1. Stop old validator node